apify/apify-docs/sources/platform/security.md

 ## Securing your data

-The Apify Platform provides you with multiple ways to secure your data.
-This includes [encrypted environment variables](./actors/development/environment-variables) to store your configuration secrets and [encrypted input](./actors/development/actor_definition/input_schema/secret_input.md) to secure the input parameters of your actors.
+The Apify platform provides you with multiple ways to secure your data.
+This includes [encrypted environment variables](./actors/development/environment-variables) to store your configuration secrets and [encrypted input](./actors/development/actor_definition/input_schema/secret_input.md) to secure the input parameters of your Actors.